-Trial alleging drink-spiking at Mama Hooch bar delayed until February
+Drink-spiking, sex assault case: 38 complainants, four defendants - and one bar

 The prosecution surfaced in November 2018 when three men were arrested after police investigated about 20 complaints from women who allege their drinks were spiked at Mama Hooch.
 Some of the women alleged they had been sexually assaulted at other locations.

 The men aged 33, 34 and 36 were granted name suppression at the time.
-They faced a range of charges: supplying MDMA (ecstasy), stupefying and sexually violating a women, making an intimate visual recording, and possession of an objectionable publication.
+They faced a range of charges: supplying MDMA (ecstasy), stupefying and sexually violating a woman, making an intimate visual recording, and possession of an objectionable publication.

 More charges were laid in 2019 and a fourth man was charged.
 The new charges dated from July 2015 to November 2018, and included offering to supply MDMA, stupefying 10 people, indecently assaulting two women, and sexual violation of one woman.